tronprotocol/documentation-en/docs/using_javatron/installing_javatron.md

 Memory allocation of java-tron can be optimized with tcmalloc.
 The method is as follows:

-First install tcmalloc, then add the following two lines to the startup script, the path of tcmalloc is slightly different for different linux distributions.
+First install tcmalloc, then add the following two lines to the startup script, the path of tcmalloc is slightly different for different Linux distributions.

 ```
 #!/bin/bash